Everything You Need To Know About AI-Driven Benefits Solutions

 Today, more than half of the U.S. student loan debt belongs to borrowers under 40 years old, totaling over $800 billion, per the Education Data Initiative.
 Credit card delinquencies have also risen this year.
 According to the Federal Reserve Bank of New York, most of these missed payments are driven by Gen Z and Millennials.

-Learn more about the unique financial challenges facing younger employees, along with three ways companies can support their younger employees.A statistic about younger employees
+Here are three ways companies can support their younger employees with their unique financial struggles.A statistic about younger employees

 1. Offer debt management resources and tools

-Not only is debt management support needed by younger employees, but it’s a highly sought-after benefit.
-Nearly 1 in 5 say they’d like their employer to offer debt management benefits, according to a Georgetown University and Bank of America study, And when it comes to younger employees with outstanding debt, 1 in 3 say they’d like their employer to offer debt management benefits.
+Debt management support is needed and highly sought-after by younger employees.
+According to a Georgetown study, nearly 1 in 5 say they’d like their employer to offer debt management benefits.
+1 in 3 younger employees with outstanding debt say they’d like their employer to offer debt management benefits.

 With budgeting tools and other debt management resources, younger employees can get the individualized support they need for their financial situation.